Carbon News2024 is The Golden Era For Europe’s Renewable Energy: Here's Why

 renewable technology costs

-Though tech companies remain the leading buyers of PPAs, but the consumer goods, industrial, chemicals, and utility sectors are also emerging as significant offtakers.
+Though tech companies remain the leading buyers of PPAs, the consumer goods, industrial, chemicals, and utility sectors are also emerging as significant offtakers.
 The rise of artificial intelligence computing power creates new opportunities, with countries like the Nordics and Iberia seeing increased activity.

 Spain, in particular, is becoming a key hub for data centers due to favorable conditions like low prices, low taxes, and renewables access.